Cookies, Gemma's Best Recipes

 Instructions

-• In a medium bowl, combine the flour, baking soda, baking powder, and salt.
+• In a medium bowl, combine the flour, baking powder, baking soda and salt.
 Set aside.

-• Scoop the dough into heaped tablespoon-sized balls.
-Roll each ball in sugar then place on your prepared cookie sheets about 2 inches apart.
+• Scoop the dough into heaped tablespoon-sized balls, about 32 cookies.
+Roll each ball in the remaining ½ cup (4 oz/115 g) of sugar then place on your prepared cookie sheets about 2 inches apart.

-• Using a fork, flatten the cookies and press down creating an x shape and that classic cross-hatch pattern across the top of each cookie.
+• Using a fork, flatten the cookies and press down creating a classic cross-hatch pattern across the top of each cookie.

 guest